SAFAL-TIWARI/LearnFlow/CHATBOT_README.md

 4. Update the API endpoint URL in `ChatbotWidget.tsx` to point to your production server

-## Security Considerations
+## Security Features

-- The OpenAI API key is stored securely on the server side and never exposed to the client
+- **API Key Protection**: The OpenAI API key is stored securely on the server side and never exposed to the client
-- All API requests are made through the backend to protect your credentials
-- Consider implementing rate limiting for production use
+- **Rate Limiting**: Prevents abuse of the API with a token bucket rate limiter
+- **Input Validation**: All user inputs are validated before processing
+- **Error Handling**: Comprehensive error handling with user-friendly messages

 ## Troubleshooting